lah0052/GenzaiTimer/GenzaiTimer/src/app/auth/README.md

 ## Authentication

 ## Description
 The authentication feature allows the user to signup/login using their email and a password.
 This connects each user with their own personal data via the Firebase's Realtime Database.
 The user can then completely personalize the website's other features to help them be more productive!
-After the work is done, the use can then sign out.
+After the work is done, the user can then sign out.

 ## How to Use?
 - Log In or Sign Up